Things to do in Japan in December

 Trains and metros, as well as stores and other indoor shopping centers are largely heated (sometimes too much), while temples remain at outdoor temperatures.

-We advise taking your own beauty products because they are adapted to your skin and guarantee optimal protection against the cold.
+We advise bringing your own usual beauty and skincare products as they are adapted to your skin and guarantee optimal protection against the cold.